 As the Chief Financial Officer Mr. Jacob provides overall financial leadership including on Investor Relations matters.
 He joined CPIL in 1995 in the Continuous Improvement Group.
 Over 30 years at Colgate, he has served through leadership roles in Finance at Colgate-Palmolive Company's subsidiaries in Thailand, Vietnam, and Malaysia as well as at the Asia Pacific Division Headquartered at Hong Kong.
 His last assignment was as the Finance Director of Colgate-Palmolive Malaysia.
-He was appointed as a
+He was appointed as a Whole-time Director on the Company's Board in October 2016.

-Member - Stakeholders' Relationship Committee, Risk Management Committee
+Board Committees: Member - Stakeholders'

+Relationship Committee, Risk Management Committee